ICEF-NLP/jmm_diversity/README.md

 *```output_dir```* - absolute or relative path to the output folder.
 The default setting will place the outputs in the current working directory.

-*```sample_size_array```* - defines the size of the text sample to be taken from each language file, measured in tokens.
+*```sample_size_array```* - the size of the text sample to be taken from each language file, measured in tokens.
 Each sample represents a contiguous section of text, with a randomly chosen starting point, containing the selected number of tokens.
-For example for sample_size_array = [10000, 50000, 20000], there will be 3 result sets: one using samples of 10000 tokens per corpus file, one using samples of 50000 tokens per corpus file, and one using samples of 20000 tokens per corpus file.
+For example, for sample_size_array = [10000, 20000], there will be 2 result sets: one using samples of 10000 tokens per corpus file, and another using samples of 20000 tokens per corpus file.

 #### process_file